joost-morsink/Identity/docs/idprov/README.md

   Using uniquely generated identity values like GUIDs or Mongo's ObjectIds is even better, as this does not require any roundtrips to the backend.

 ## Free identity values
-Identity values that are not specifcally bound to an identity provider can be constructed using the `FreeIdentity` classes.
+Identity values that are not specifically bound to an identity provider can be constructed using the `FreeIdentity` classes.
 `FreeIdentity` instances have a `null` Provider reference and therefore cannot influence data type conversion.
 The use of free identities should be very limited.